How to Use FastPass at Walt Disney World

 One of the biggest mysteries surrounding your Disney World vacation is FastPass+.
 What are Fastpasses, how do you reserve them and what do you do once you’ve arrived at Walt Disney World?
 We will answer all of these questions and more.

 FastPass+ (“FastPass Plus” or “FP+”)

 Disney’s FastPass+ is a system for reserving attraction times in the Walt Disney World theme parks.
-Guests staying at Walt Disney World Resort hotels, including the Walt Disney World Swan and Dolphin hotels, can make FastPass+ reservations up to 60 days in advance of check-in for their entire length of stay.
-Guests staying offsite can make reservations up to 30 days in advance of each day of their theme park visit.
+Guests staying at Walt Disney World Resort hotels, including the Walt Disney World Swan & Dolphin hotels, can make FastPass+ reservations up to 60 days in advance of check-in for their entire length of stay.
+Guests staying offsite can make reservations; up to 30 days in advance of each day of their theme park visit.
 In other words, one day at a time.